mdziedzinski/VisitedPlacesApp/README.md

 ## Features

 In this app you can manage your favorite places in the world, by performing CRUD operations using REST api build on [mockapi.io](https://github.com/mockapi-io/docs/wiki).
 You can search, add, delete and modify places.
-It also includes integration with UnsplasApi to generate photo if it's not provided, and react-google-autocomplete to simplify adding new place.
+It also includes integration with UnsplashApi to generate photo if it's not provided, and react-google-autocomplete to simplify adding new place.
 App is styled with Material UI and the form is handled by React-Hook-Form.

 ## Tools used